mindriot101/window-function/README.md

 ## Todo

-* Include geometric probability of transit
+* The histogram should be number of detections per planet